vini-insight/vini-insight/README.md

 - 👋 Hi, I’m @vini-insight

+- 🌱 I’m currently learning .NET with C#

 - 👀 I’m interested in ...

-- 🌱 I’m currently learning ...
+👀 But, I also have interests in:

+- JavaScript
+- Python
+- React
+- Java
+- SQL
+- SQL Server
+- MySql
+- did I say JS?
+- HTML
+- PHP
+- CSS

 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/vini-insight/

 <!---
 vini-insight/vini-insight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.